 To support students in academic and emotional growth where the skills they learn will produce thinkers, problem-solvers, and perspective agents as they contribute to the future of their generation in a global society.

-Claude Curtsinger was one of the most influential men in Frisco.
-A druggist and pharmacist, he was the owner of the Curtsinger Drug Store – an institution in Frisco for over 45 years.
-His father opened the drug store in 1922 and Claude bought it in 1948 when his father retired.
+Claude Curtsinger was one of the most influential men in Frisco in his time.
+A pharmacist, he was the owner of the Curtsinger Drug Store – an institution in Frisco for over 45 years.
+His father opened the drug store in 1922 on what is now Main Street, just west of 4th Street.
+Claude bought it in 1948 when his father retired.

-If your child is absent from school, please contact our Data Clerk via email or this form before 8:30 am.
-Phone calls are a courtesy, but only an email or a written note may be accepted from parents for our attendance records.
+If your child is absent from school, please contact the campus with this form before 8:30 AM.
+Phone calls are a courtesy, but this form is the only means for official absence reporting.

 Si su niño(a) está ausente de la escuela, por favor comuníquese con la escuela usando este formulario antes de las 8:30 AM.
 Las llamadas son por cortesía, pero este formulario es la única manera de reportar oficialmente la ausencia.